awslabs/data-solutions-framework-on-aws/website/docs/constructs/cookbook/construct-design.md

 ## Construct design

-Refer to these best practices when design a new construct:
+Refer to these best practices when designing a new construct:

 * Use AWS CDK L2 Constructs instead of L1 when available.
 Alpha constructs should not be used because there may be some breaking changes in the API.